AngellXR/angellxr.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to the AngellXR Github Homepage

-You can use the [editor on GitHub](https://github.com/AngellXR/angellxr.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We're XR enthusiasts, tinkerers, and entrepreneurs co-creating the open Metaverse.

 ### Markdown

+This page uses Markdown.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block

 # Header 1

 ## Header 2

 ### Header 3

 - Bulleted